cinemast/libjson-rpc-cpp/README.md

 make doc
 ```

-This generates a Latex and HTML into `build/doc`
+This generates the Latex and HTML documentation into `build/doc`

 Run the tests
 -------------